-If you want to rearrange your lines, tap and hold on the three-line handles to the right of the line, and drag the line to its new location.
+If you want to rearrange your lines, enter Edit mode, then tap and hold on the three-line handles to the right of any line you want to move, and drag the line to its new location.
 You can also rearrange linesets in the lineset list in the same fashion, if you have more than one lineset:

-Once you’ve rehearsed your lines with this recorded scene, to the point where you know the lines cold, you can delete just your lines and run the scene by only playing back your scene partner’s lines, and voicing your lines without any prompting from the app.
-Just delete your lines from the lineset, and rehearse your scene without them.
+Once you’ve rehearsed your lines with this recorded scene, to the point where you know the lines cold, you can disable just your lines and run the scene by only playing back your scene partner’s lines, and voicing your lines without any prompting from the app.
+Just tap on the speaker icon to the left of any of your lines in the lineset (you don’t need to go into Edit mode for this), and rehearse your scene without them.

 Using Linesets when self-recording an audition